-During the recruiting process, you will be afforded the opportunity to take unofficial visits at schools that you are interested in.
-An unofficial visit is, in a lot of ways, the opposite of an official visit, so it is crucial that you know what to expect and how to conduct yourself.
-You want to make a good impression so be professional.
+During the recruiting process, you will be afforded the opportunity to take unofficial visits to schools that you are interested in.
+An unofficial visit is that prospects finance themselves.
+An unofficial visit might feel like an official visit in that it might have a set itinerary.
+It is a very important part of a prospect’s recruitment.
+Prospects can take an unofficial visit at any age or grade level.
+You want to make a good impression, so be professional.
 Studies show that a first impression happens within the first 5 seconds of meeting someone, so make sure you make those seconds count.

-These questions are a good place to start, but as you continue to engage in conversation, there will be an opportunity to learn about the coach, what are their expectations, and what can you do to heighten the coach’s interest.
+These questions are an excellent place to start, but as you continue to engage in conversation, there will be an opportunity to learn about the coach, what are their expectations, and what can you do to heighten the coach’s interest.

 As you get more comfortable with the coach or with the student-athlete who is hosting you, it will be easy to let your guard down.
 Remember, you are there to make a good impression.
-That being said, you will be visiting a college campus, and there are a lot of things that could threaten your future as a student-athlete.
+That being said, you will be visiting a college campus, and many things could threaten your future as a student-athlete.
 When you are with your host or hostess, avoid drinking and partying.
 A good trick is to count to 10 slowly before you make any decision, that way you can think things through.
-Also, your overnight will give you the opportunity to learn about the team dynamics and what it is like to be a student-athlete at the school that you are visiting.
+Also, your overnight will allow you to learn about the team dynamics and what it is like to be a student-athlete at the school that you are visiting.
 Ask questions!
 People are more than willing to answer all of your questions and will probably do so with a smile on their face.

 Posted on December 12, 2017 in Recruiting 101